akhodakivskiy/VimFx/documentation/api.md

   [categories.tabs.order, commands.focus_location_bar.order]
 ```

-### Custom hints commands
+### Custom hint commands

-Apart from the standard `f` commands, you can create your own.
+Apart from the standard hint commands, you can create your own.

 You may run any VimFx command by using the following pattern: